isiaq-ibrahim/zkp-auth-backend/README.md

-## This is the documentation for the Zero-Knowledge Proof Online Authentication System using ExpressJS
+## This is the Backend Documentation for the Zero-Knowledge Proof Online Authentication System using ExpressJS

 ## 🚀 Backend (Express.js)
 The backend handles user registration, challenge generation, and proof verification.